NatLabs/ZenDB/readme.md

 - [x] Schema validation and Schema constraints
 - [ ] Fully support Array fields and operations on them
 - [ ] Multi-key array indexes - for indexing fields within arrays
-- [ ] Backward compatible schema updates and versioning
+- [ ] Backward compatible schema upgrades and versioning
 - [ ] Aggregation functions (min, max, sum, avg, etc.)
-- [ ] Better support for migrations
+- [ ] Support for migrations
 - [ ] Full Text search capabilities by implementing an inverted text index
 - [ ] Data Certification of all documents, using the [ic-certification](https://mops.one/ic-certification) motoko library
 - [ ] Dedicated database canister for use by clients in other languages (e.g. JavaScript, Rust)